 Electrum-LTC is available for Windows, Mac OS X and Linux.
 It is a simple but powerful Litecoin wallet.
 Compared to Litecoin Core the wallet requires no lengthy blockchain downloads and no syncing to the p2p network.
 A twelve-word security passphrase or seed is your backup.

-LoafWallet is the first standalone Litecoin wallet built for iOS.
+LoafWallet is the first standalone Litecoin wallet built for iOS and Android.
+The wallet is maintained by the Litecoin Foundation.
 LoafWallet makes a direct connection to the network.
-Free to download in the Apple App Store.
+Free to download in the Apple App Store or Play Store.

 Jaxx IO offers a multi-wallet and supports many of the leading cryptocurrency platforms including Litecoin.
 The integration of ShapeShift is providing the exchange service for converting between blockchain tokens and coins.
 Jaxx IO is available for other platforms including Windows, Apple and Linux.

 Coinomi is also a multi-wallet with native support for Bitcoin and most major altcoins.
 Coinomi also makes use of ShapeShift.
-Coinomi is also available for Apple iOS.
+Coinomi is available for Google Android and Apple iOS.

 LiteVault is a web-based wallet, which functions inside the webbrowser.
 Full worldwide access to your Litecoins.
 LiteVault cannot access your Litecoins.
 The wallet is encrypted on their servers.